nagyistge/d2os/README.md

-# CloudOS
+# D2 Operating System

-CloudOS is a distributed operating system for data centers.
+D2 is a distributed operating system for datacenters.
 Its development was motivated by the papers:

 * Zaharia, Matei, et al. "The datacenter needs an operating system."
 Proceedings of the 3rd USENIX conference on Hot topics in cloud computing.
 USENIX Association, 2011.

 * Patterson, David A. "The data center is the computer."
 Communications of the ACM 51.1 (2008): 105-105.

-CloudOS offers a modular microkernel structure.
+D2 OS has a structured modular kernel.